Independent advisory firm

-An independent advisory firm (sometimes less accurately called an advisory boutique) is an investment bank that provides strategic and financial advice to clients primarily including corporations, financial sponsors, and governments.
-Revenues are typically generated by providing deal-specific advice related to mergers and acquisitions and financing.
+An independent advisory firm (sometimes less accurately called an advisory boutique) is an investment bank that provides strategic and financial advice to clients, primarily including corporations, financial sponsors, and governments.
+Revenues are typically generated by providing deal-specific advice related to mergers and acquisitions as well as financing.
 The WSJ noted in January 2016 that "boutique is a fuzzy label, defined as much by what these firms do (mostly give M&A advice) as what they don’t do (trading, lending, much in the way of underwriting)."

 History

 1800s: Early history

 Rothschild was founded in the City of London in 1811.

 The largest independent firm, Lazard, got its start in 1848 and only went public in 2005 under the leadership of Bruce Wasserstein, who unified its disparate branches.

 1980s: New players established

 In September 2015 the FT wrote, "The concept of an advisory boutique dates back to the 1980s, when some of Wall Street’s biggest names ditched established banks to set up their own firms — often after legendary bust-ups.
 Peter Peterson and Stephen Schwarzman quit Lehman Brothers after an epic power struggle to start the Blackstone Group in 1985.
 Blackstone started out as an M&A advisory firm before branching out into private equity investing, a formula that made both men billionaires.
 A few years later, Bruce Wasserstein and Joseph Perella left First Boston and created Wasserstein Perella.
 In 2006 Perella co-founded Perella Weinberg Partners, with Peter Weinberg, then of Goldman Sachs."